ibm-cloud-docs/vmwaresolutions/services/mcv_addviewdeleteclusters.md

 {:important: .important}
 {:term: .term}

-# Adding clusters for vCenter Server multizone instances
+# Adding clusters to vCenter Server multizone instances
 {: #mcv_addviewdeleteclusters}

-You can add workload and edge services clusters to VMware vCenter Server® multizone instances.
+You can add workload and edge services clusters to VMware® vCenter Server® multizone instances.
 When no longer needed, delete the clusters from your instance.

 ## Procedure to add workload clusters to vCenter Server multizone instances
 {: #mcv_addviewdeleteclusters-workload-procedure}